datakind/data-recipes-ai/README.md

 ## Deploying to Azure

 A deployment script './deployment/deploy_azure.py' is provided to deploy to an Azure Multicontainer web app you have set up with [these instructions](https://learn.microsoft.com/en-us/azure/app-service/tutorial-multi-container-app).
+The script is run from the top directory.
 Note: This is for demo purposes only, as Multicontainer web app are still in Public Preview.

 To run the deployment ...